AN/PVS-4: M16/M203/M79

 The M16 reticle features a range-estimator and a three-point cross-hair that provides an aiming point for close range, 200m and 400m.
 The same reticle is also used for the M203 and the M79.

 M60/M14/M249

 The M60 reticle is similar to the M16 reticle but contains points rather than crosshairs for 200m, 400m and 600m.
 This reticle is used for the M14 and M249 also.

 M72A1

 The M72A1 reticle contains a rangefinder with marks for 100, 200, and 300 metres.
 This sight is used on the M72 LAW.

 M67

 The M67 reticle is similar to the M72A1 reticle, but contains range marks for 200, 400, 600, and 800 metres.

 F4960 Stinger night sight

 The Stinger reticle is very different in that it is a rear-mounted illuminated reticle -the reticle is built into the tube and positioned on top of the screen so both the screen and reticle are in focus.
 It also allows red-on-green illumination which makes the reticle stand out.
-The top circle is the rangefinding circle and the lower three locations are for sighting.
+The top circle is the range finding circle and the lower three locations are for sighting.